strangehurst/PNML.jl/README.md

 # PNML
-!!!
+!!! warning
 	PNML.jl is still a work-in-progress.

 [Petri Net Markup Language](https://www.pnml.org), is an XML-based format.
 PNML.jl reads a pnml model and emits an intermediate representation (IR).

-Petri Net Type Definitions (pntd) are defined using RelaxNG XML Schema files.
-It is possibly to create a non-standard pntd.
-Since validation is not a goal of PNML.jl, non-standard pntds can be used.

-Note that ISO is working on part 3 of the PNML standard covering pntd (as of October 2021).
-It is for interchange of pnml models between different tools.

-The intermediate representation (IR) represents the XML tree via named tuples, dictionaries, LabelledArrays (there is an interface duck here).
+The intermediate representation (IR) represents the XML tree via dictionaries, with leaf values including named tuples, LabelledArrays, strings, numbers, objects, vectors.
 The tags of the XML are used as keys as much as possible.

 What is accepted as values is often a superset of what the pntd specifies.